-A “graphic Houdini”
+A “Graphic Houdini”

 The combined role of programmatic restrictions and creativity in the accomplishment of message effectiveness.

-AuthorNorberto Chaves Followers: 3911
+Norberto Chaves, author AuthorNorberto Chaves Followers: 3928

 P. Does design creation allows restrictions?